-These weapons can only be used for target shooting on approved ranges, and are expected not to be used for hunting or self-defense.
+These weapons can only be used for target shooting on approved ranges, and are not to be used for hunting or self-defense purposes.

-To bring a restricted firearm into Canada you must obtain an Authorization to Transport permit (ATT) in addition to the Non-resident Firearm Declaration or PAL.
+To bring a restricted firearm into Canada, you must obtain an Authorization to Transport permit (ATT) in addition to the Non-Resident Firearm Declaration Form or PAL (see the “tips” section below for more information on PALs).
 This must be obtained in advance from the Chief Firearms Officer of the province where the firearm will be going, or where it will be crossing the border.
-You do not need to use this form if the firearm is being shipped by a licensed carrier
+You do not need to use this form if the firearm is being shipped by a licensed carrier.

 - most handguns

-- semi-automatic rifles and shotguns that are capable of discharging centre-fire ammunition, have barrels between 105 mm (4.14 inches) and 470 mm (18.5 inches) long, and are not otherwise prohibited
+- semi-automatic rifles and shotguns that are capable of discharging center-fire ammunition, have barrels between 105 mm (4.14 inches) and 470 mm (18.5 inches) long, and are not otherwise prohibited

 - firearms designed or adapted to be fired when reduced to a length of less than 660 mm (26 inches) by folding, telescoping or other means

 The Canadian Firearms Program can help you if you have specific questions about your situation.

 Important Note on Handguns

 The #1 issue Americans have with firearms at the Canadian border is forgetting about a handgun or ammunition they have with them.
 People from states such as Texas, which allow concealed weapons, get snagged quite often.
 If there’s even a chance that someone who uses your car might have left a handgun in there, search the car first to be sure.